eswan18/ethanswan.com/_posts/2022-12-03-gym-etiquette.md

 ### Spotting [^2]

-1. **Asking for a spot** -- I'll be honest, I don't know if there is a consensus opinion on this.
+1. **Asking a stranger for a spot** -- I'll be honest, I don't know if there is a consensus opinion on this.
-Most strangers won't ask you for a spot, but I think most people would spot you if you asked.
+Most strangers wouldn't ask you for a spot, but I think most people would spot you if you asked.
 I personally avoid asking for spots from strangers, but if you're going to do it, look for someone who appears experienced in the gym and is taking fairly long breaks between sets.
-Be nice, tell them it's only for one set (it had better only be one set), and mention your expected number and goal for reps.
+Be nice, tell them it's only for one set (it had better only be one set), and mention your expected number of reps.
-If you're asked to spot, you should accept as long as you're familiar with *how* to spot that exercise[^3].
+1. **Providing a spot to a stranger** -- If you're asked to spot, you should accept as long as you're familiar with *how* to spot that exercise[^3].
+A practical exception is if you honestly don't think you are strong enough to help with the weight.
+This is pretty unusual though, since the force you provide is going to *supplement* the force of the lifter -- which obviously should be enough to handle the majority of the load.
+But if someone is benching or squatting twice as much as you can, you may have to explain that unless they're trying to live on the edge, they need a stronger spotter.
 1. **Giving a good spot** -- Spotting well takes practice.
 Your goal as a spotter is to help *as little as possible* while also enabling the lifter to finish the rep(s).
 That means that you don't help until they are unable to move the weight on their own and their movement is at a near-complete stop.
-On the bench, the most common failure point is when the bar is a couple inches off the chest; there's another at the very top of the movement, when straightening arms.
+On the bench, the most common failure point is when the bar is a couple inches off the chest; there's another at the very top of the movement, when straightening the arms.
 There are two similar failure points for shoulder press.
 For squats, I think it actually depends on where the lifter gets the most power from (quads, hips, etc.).
-You should be watching for the lifter to fail and then applying just a little force to see if that's enough for them to finish the rep.
+In any case, you should be watching for the lifter to fail and then applying just a little force to see if that's enough for them to finish the rep.
-If that's not enough, add more.
+If it's not, add more.
-Between getting the timing right -- you can't afford to be too late, the weight will drop, but too early is bad too since you're robbing them of a good rep -- and applying the right amount of force, this is actually somewhat delicate.
+Between getting the timing right -- you can't afford to be too late, the weight will drop, but too early is bad too since you're robbing them of a good rep -- and applying the right amount of force, this requires some skill.
 As long you pay attention, though, you'll rapidly get better with practice.

 <br><br>